Lance-pixel-dot/gamified-note-taking-app/README.md

     -make the bar red once read
 - make search bar work
 - finish with the rest sections (flashcards, shared flashcards and achievements(Check))
+- arrange achievements order
 - pop up achievements, level up, and coins recieved.
+- improve header
     - display multiplier
-- arrange achievements order
 - improve ui on dialogs

 - implement rewards system (add digital currency *coins* for doing notes and flashcards or by completing achievements or by leveling up )